General quantum correlation from nonreal values of Kirkwood-Dirac quasiprobability over orthonormal product bases

-We want to devise a quantifier of general quantum correlation in a bipartite state from $C_A[\Pi_A^k\otimes\mathbb{I}_B;\varrho_{AB},\ket{\phi_{AB}}]$ defined in Eq. (\ref{quantum noncommutativity from imaginary part of weak value}) so that it can be observed directly using weak measurement with postselection.
-To this end, given an arbitrary bipartite quantum state $\varrho_{AB}$, let us define the following quantity which maps the state to a nonnegative real number:
+We wish to establish a quantitative link between the nonclassicality encoded in a bipartite quantum state $\varrho_{AB}$ captured by the concept of general quantum correlation and the nonclassical values in the associated KD quasiprobability ${\rm Pr}_{\rm KD}(a_1,b_2;a_2,b_2|\varrho_{AB})$ over a pair of orthonormal product bases.
+To this end, we will devise a quantifier of general quantum correlation in a bipartite state from the imaginary part of the KD quasiprobability. \\ {\bf Definition 3}.
+Given an arbitrary bipartite quantum state $\varrho_{AB}$ on a finite-dimensional Hilbert space $\mathcal{H}_{AB}$, we define the following quantity which maps the state to a nonnegative real number: